dd-bim/FragmentationPointCloud/PythonIfcTools/README.md

 ## Extract planar faces with parameters and BBoxes from IFC-File

-optional arguments:
+### optional arguments:

-  -h, --help            show this help message and exit -i I                  the input Ifc-File
+- h, --help            	show this help message and exit
+- i I                  	the input Ifc-File
-  -faces                If flag is set, face information are calculated and stored in file -faceFile -faceFile FACEFILE    The path to the face info output csv file -boxes                If flag is set, bounding boxes for products will be calcualted and stord in file -boxFile -boxFile BOXFILE      The path to the box info output csv file -boxBuffer BOXBUFFER  Size of the buffer arround extracted bounding boxes in meter -entityList ENTITYLIST
+- faces                	If flag is set, face information are calculated and stored in file -faceFile
+- faceFile FACEFILE    	The path to the face info output csv file
+- boxes                	If flag is set, bounding boxes for products will be calcualted and stord in file -boxFile
+- boxFile BOXFILE      	The path to the box info output csv file
+- boxBuffer BOXBUFFER  	Size of the buffer arround extracted bounding boxes in meter
-                        JSON file of IfcProducts that should be processed or excluded -buildingCS           Generate Patches in Coordinate System of Building NOT Site -stateID STATEID      the state / phase id for the analyzed IFC file
+- entityList ENTITYLIST	JSON file of IfcProducts that should be processed or excluded
+- buildingCS           	Generate Patches in Coordinate System of Building NOT Site
+- stateID STATEID      	the state / phase id for the analyzed IFC file

 ## Todo
 - write documentation and how to use on computer without conda env